AndreaCrotti/Unit-testing-talk/unit.rst

 .. never going to do the mistake to work in another way anymore, and
 ..
 I'm also now doing pushing all the people around me to do the same.

-..
-I recently changed job and in my new job there are no almost no
-.. tests, I created the whole infrastrure and told my colleagues how
-.. to do them and we already see the benefits.

 **If it's not tested, it's broken**